1Jajen1/kotlin-pretty/docs/contentIn/en/docs/getting-started/_index.md

 ## Rendering data

 > TODO API DOC REFERENCES and check if the code actually works.
 ANK ^^

+In this section we will go over creating a very basic rich document for a datatype and how to render it.
+This will not be the prettiest or best layout possible, just a simple example to get started.

 ### Creating a document from a datatype